tomcourt/enguino/README.md

 ### Arduino

 The Leonardo is rated to run from 6-20 volts although they suggest keeping it between 7-12 volts.
-They claim to worry about the voltage regulator overheating and 'damaging the board', but the regulator chip (88% efficient) does have a thermal shutdown feature at 150 deg C. The text appears to be a carry over from previous Arduino's which used a linear supply.
+They claim to worry about the voltage regulator overheating and 'damaging the board', but the regulator chip (88% efficient) does have a thermal shutdown feature at 150 deg C. The text appears to be a carry over from previous Arduino's which used a linear supply. **TBD** if heating is a problem. **TBD** if voltage sag during starting is a problem.

 The supply is rated for 1000 ma.
 The Leonardo uses 82 mA.
 Testing will need to be done to determine actual power used.